Formula 1 start lights

 How to get a real number

-• Don't pre-load the click.
+• Do not pre-load the click.
 Tensing your finger early feels fast but leads straight to jump starts.

 • Watch the whole gantry, not one light.
-Soft focus across all five catches the change quicker.
+Soft focus across all five catches the change quicker than staring at a single bulb.

 • Run it five times.
-We take the median, so one fluke launch won't flatter or wreck your score.
+We take the median, so one fluke launch will not flatter or wreck your score.

 Frequently asked questions